Nishantjain10/-NetLocator---IP-Navigator-Template/README.md

 ## Welcome! 👋

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript and Create this app in React.**

 ## The challenge